A hot version of the Kona subcompact SUV is coming, as evidenced by a camouflaged prototype at the Nürburgring sporting some performance upgrades.

 2022 Hyundai Kona N spy shots - Photo credit: S. Baldauf/SB-Medien

-The standard Kona is offered with a 2.0-liter inline-4 delivering147 hp, or an electric motor delivering 201 hp.
+The standard Kona is offered with a 2.0-liter inline-4 delivering147 hp, and there's an electric model delivering 201 hp.

 Look for the Kona N to debut in 2021, and if approved for the United States we should see it arrive as a 2022 model.
-Given the current popularity of SUVs, a Kona N seems like a no-brainer, especially with Volkswagen having developed the 296-hp T-Roc R.
+Given the popularity of SUVs here, a Kona N seems like a no-brainer for our market.